 Pupil progress meetings are useful for school improvement

-You don’t need to have pupil progress meetings, but they are a useful way to discuss the data that teachers and other staff have collected while assessing and tracking pupils’ progress.
+Pupil progress meetings are not statutory but they're a useful way to discuss the information staff have collected while tracking and assessing pupils’ progress.

-Use these meetings to reflect on the progress individual pupils or groups have made throughout the term, and identify any gaps in your provision or areas for improvement.
+Use them to reflect on the termly progress of individual pupils, or groups of pupils, and identify gaps in your curriculum provision or areas for improvement.

 You can then plan next steps to improve attainment.
 We’ve listed some suggestions at the end of this article.

-Instead of pupil progress meetings, your SLT can keep track of assessment data and raise any discrepancies with the relevant teachers.
+Instead of pupil progress meetings, your senior leadership team (SLT) can analyse and track assessment data and discuss any concerns with the relevant teachers.

-Teachers can also raise concerns about individual pupils on an ad hoc basis.
+Teachers can also identify and raise concerns about individual pupils on an ad hoc basis.

 Who should attend